What are A2A payments? A guide to account-to-account payments

 • Integration difficulty: For some businesses, especially those with older systems, integrating A2A payment solutions can be difficult and require substantial technology updates.

-• Standardization issues: There’s no global standard for A2A payments, which can make dealing with international transfers complicated and less efficient.
+• Standardization issues: There’s no global standard for A2A payments, which can make international transfers more complicated and less efficient.

 • Bank dependence: The effectiveness of A2A payments is limited by whether all banks in the transaction chain support the necessary technology and protocols.